binbashar/le-ref-architecture-doc/docs/work-with-us/faqs.md

         - :star: Container Orchestration (K8s) & Application Services
         - :star: CI / CD
         - :star: Security, Compliance & Reliability
-        - :star: Cost Optimization & Performance Effiency
+        - :star: Cost Optimization & Performance Efficiency
         - :star: Observability & Monitoring

     - [x] Moreover, if you are looking to have the complete control of the source code, and of course be able to run it